Undergraduate Catalog

 Brad Breier.
 Instructor in physical education and athletics, head golf coach.
 MS 2017 Chapman University.
 BA 2015 Willamette University.

 Everett J. Carter.
-Special collections and archives librarian.
+Research and instruction librarian.
 MLIS 2006, PhD 2002, MA 1997 University of Illinois.
 BA 1993 University of Arizona.

 Jimmy Chau.
 Instructor in physical education and athletics, head tennis coach.
 BA 2001 Lewis & Clark College.